BumillerAnne/CoFrA-Studio/README.md

-# CoFrA
+# CoFrA Metamodel
 Nowadays, there are many mechanisms to perform authentication, such as text passwords and biometrics.
 How- ever, reasoning about their relevance (e.g., the appropriateness for security and usability) regarding the contextual situation is challenging for an authentication system designers.
-In this paper, we present a Context-driven Modelling Framework for dynamic Authentication decisions (COFRA) where the relevance of authentication mechanisms is specified according to context information.
+We present a Context-driven Modelling Framework for dynamic Authentication decisions (COFRA) where the relevance of authentication mechanisms is specified according to context information.
 COFRA is based on a precise metamodel that reveals